gro5-AberUni/RegionGrow/paper/paper.md

 **Step 2.**

 The user selects/clicks on a point of interest within the image.
-The coordinates of the selected point is retrieved and a square neighbourhood created (based on a user defined distance) as outlined in figure 2.
+The coordinates of the selected point are retrieved and a square neighbourhood created (based on a user defined distance) as outlined in figure 2.
 A distance is supplied so the plugin only examines pixels which are nearby the user's point of click.
 As the plugin targets discrete features within the image, there is no requirement to examine pixels in the entire image.

 ![a).
 Location of user click within RGB drone imagery.
 B) L\*A\*B* transformed drone imagery and the location of the user clicked location.
 C) Local neighbourhood around in this case 25m around the user clicked location within the drone imagery. ](Figure2.png){width="3.937007874015748in"